gustavochm/esat2021/README.rst

 For more examples, please have a look at the Jupyter Notebook files located in this repo.
-Don't forget to try the examples located in `phasepy-examples <https://github.com/gustavochm/esat2021/tree/master/phasepy-examples>`_ folder and of the sources or `SGTPy-examples <https://github.com/gustavochm/esat2021/tree/master/SGTPy-examples>`_ folder.
+Don't forget to try the examples located in `phasepy-examples <https://github.com/gustavochm/esat2021/tree/master/phasepy-examples>`_ folder and in the `SGTPy-examples <https://github.com/gustavochm/esat2021/tree/master/SGTPy-examples>`_ folder.